Frame rate: Silent film

-Sound films
+Sound film

 When sound film was introduced in 1926, variations in film speed were no longer tolerated, as the human ear is more sensitive than the eye to changes in frequency.
-Many theaters had shown silent films at 22 to 26 FPS, which is why the industry chose 24 FPS for sound films as a compromise.
+Many theaters had shown silent films at 22 to 26 FPS, which is why the industry chose 24 FPS for sound film as a compromise.
 From 1927 to 1930, as various studios updated equipment, the rate of 24 FPS became standard for 35 mm sound film.
 At 24 FPS, the film travels through the projector at a rate of 456 mm per second.
 This allowed simple two-blade shutters to give a projected series of images at 48 per second, satisfying Edison's recommendation.
 Many modern 35 mm film projectors use three-blade shutters to give 72 images per second—each frame is flashed on screen three times.

 Animation

-In drawn animation, moving characters are often shot "on twos", that is to say, one drawing is shown for every two frames of film (which usually runs at 24 frame per second), meaning there are only 12 drawings per second.
+In drawn animation, moving characters are often animated on twos, meaning one drawing is displayed for every two frames of film.
+Since film typically runs at 24 frames per second, this results in a display of only 12 drawings per second.
 Even though the image update rate is low, the fluidity is satisfactory for most subjects.
-However, when a character is required to perform a quick movement, it is usually necessary to revert to animating "on ones", as "twos" are too slow to convey the motion adequately.
-A blend of the two techniques keeps the eye fooled without unnecessary production cost.
+However, when a character is required to perform a quick movement, it is usually necessary to revert to animating on ones, as twos are too slow to convey the motion adequately.
+A blend of the two techniques keeps the eye fooled and controls production cost.

-Animation for most "Saturday morning cartoons" was produced as cheaply as possible and was most often shot on "threes" or even "fours", i.e. three or four frames per drawing.
+Animation for most "Saturday morning cartoons" firstly introduced in the mid-1960s was produced as cheaply as possible and was most often shot on "threes" or even "fours", i.e. three or four frames per drawing.
 This translates to only 8 or 6 drawings per second respectively.
 Anime is also usually drawn on threes or twos.

 Modern video standards

-Due to the mains frequency of electric grids, analog television broadcast was developed with frame rates of 50 Hz (most of the world) or 60 Hz (Canada, US, Japan, South Korea).
+Due to the mains frequency of electric grids, analog television broadcast was developed with frame rates of 50 FPS (most of the world) or 60 FPS (Canada, US, Mexico, Philippines, Japan, South Korea).
 The frequency of the electricity grid was extremely stable and therefore it was logical to use for synchronization.

-The introduction of color television technology made it necessary to lower that 60 FPS frequency by 0.1% to avoid "dot crawl", a display artifact appearing on legacy black-and-white displays, showing up on highly-color-saturated surfaces.
+The introduction of color television technology made it necessary to lower that 60 FPS frequency by 0.1% to avoid "dot crawl", a display artifact appearing on legacy black-and-white displays, showing up on highly color-saturated surfaces.
 It was found that by lowering the frame rate by 0.1%, the undesirable effect was minimized.